Middle school journalists need to keep reading and writing every day!

 Send your wordpress blog site to me at firstname.lastname@example.org.
 That is the email I will be checking this summer.
 Each week as you finish an assignment and add it to your blog, send me the link.
 Just copy the string of words in the address bar and paste into an email to me.
 Be sure to refer to My Photographs page so you can look at examples.

 Why am I having you blog?
-Because I want you to learn to upload photos and write online.
-This is called convergenT media and is the future format for our newspapers and photojournalism.
+Because I want you to learn to upload photos and write for an online audienc.
+Social media is the future format for our newspapers and photojournalism.
 You can even make videos if they relate to one of these topics.
 But I suggest you stick to writing and composing great photos.

 Remember to never use your last name or communicate with strangers online.